 Honest reviews, fair to everyone.

-How patient reviews work on ProviderQuoHealth — fair to the people searching for care, and fair to the providers being reviewed.
+How patient reviews work on ProviderQuoHealth, balanced to be fair both to the patients searching for care and to the providers being reviewed.

 Effective date: May 18, 2026.
-Reviews help patients make better decisions and help good providers stand out.
-This policy explains who can leave a review, what belongs in one, how we moderate them, and the rights a provider has.
-It works alongside our Terms of Service.
+Patient reviews help others make informed decisions and help excellent providers stand out.
+This policy describes who may leave a review, what belongs in one, how we moderate submissions, and the rights every provider has.
+It operates alongside our Terms of Service.

 Please don't share protected health information

 Reviews are public and indexed by search engines.
-Share your overall impressions of the experience — wait times, communication, cleanliness, billing clarity, whether you felt heard — but please do not include specific diagnoses, medications, lab results, or other Protected Health Information (PHI) about yourself or anyone else.
-Once posted, anything you disclose may be cached on the open web indefinitely.
+Please share your overall impressions of the experience, including wait times, communication, cleanliness, billing clarity, and whether you felt heard, but do not include specific diagnoses, medications, lab results, or other Protected Health Information about yourself or anyone else.
+Once a review is posted, anything you disclose may be cached on the open web indefinitely.

 You must be signed in with a ProviderQuoHealth account to leave a review.
-We do not accept anonymous reviews — every review is tied to a real account so we can moderate fairly and trace abuse.
+We do not accept anonymous submissions.
+Every review is tied to a real account so we can moderate fairly and address abuse when it occurs.

-You may leave one review per provider.
-Only review a provider if you (or the patient you are the guardian of) have actually received care from them.
-Do not review your own practice, a competitor, a colleague you have a dispute with, or any provider you have a personal stake in.
+You may leave one review per provider, and only if you or someone you are legally responsible for has actually received care from that provider.
+Please do not review your own practice, a competitor, a colleague you are in dispute with, or any provider in whom you hold a personal stake.

-Most listings in this directory were seeded from public records — primarily the NPPES NPI registry — so patients could find providers by specialty and condition.
+Most listings in this directory were seeded from public records, primarily the NPPES NPI registry, so that patients could find providers by specialty and condition.
 A provider is only open to patient reviews once their listing has been claimed.
-Until then, no one can post a review of it.
+Until that happens, no one can post a review.

-We do this deliberately.
-It would not be fair for reviews — especially critical ones — to appear on a listing whose provider does not yet know it exists and has no way to respond.
+This is a deliberate choice.
+It would not be fair for reviews, particularly critical ones, to appear on a listing whose provider does not yet know it exists and has no way to respond.
 Claiming a listing is free, and it gives the provider the tools below to engage with reviews.

 If you are a listed provider and want your listing open to reviews, find your listing and claim it.